Find members by call or SKCC number:

 Bruce, K5TEN - AR - k5ten@aol.com

 I've been a ham since 1981.
-I was a dedicated Novice until 1985 and love CW, especially on 40 meters.
+I love CW, especially 40 meters.
 I specialize in helping those who may be hesitant about using CW because of their slow speed.
 Slow is just fine!
 I'll help you get some confidence (and some speed!) in no time.
 I am very much an "old school" CW operator with emphasis on proper pro-signs, procedure, and how to work break-in.
 I have always been one to leave a tad more in spacing, making it even easier to copy.
 I can also help you graduate to "ditching the pencil" and start copying in your head.
 I have a full-sized elevated ground plane 43' vertical on a mountainside and routinely work both coasts during the day as well as at night on 40 meters.
 Simply email me and we'll work out a sked based on your location, license class, and propagation that is convenient for us both.
-I mainly have late afternoons and evenings free.

 Dana, AD5VC - LA - ad5vc@yahoo.com